Guide, Updated 18 May 2026

 How to read a pass rate comparison

 A pass rate comparison is only useful when the cohorts being compared are visible.
-Comparing Sidcup (59 percent) with Belvedere (32.2 percent) tells you those two centres are different.
+Comparing Sidcup (London) at 59 percent (2024-25) with Chingford (London) at 36.5 percent (2024-25) tells you those two centres are different.
 It does not tell you whether you would pass at either, because the candidates testing at each centre are different.
-Sidcup draws a higher share of 17 to 19 year olds with private practice access.
-Belvedere draws a higher share of adult learners taking professional instruction in dense inner-London streets.
-The 26.8 percentage point spread is part centre, part cohort.
+Sidcup (London) draws a higher share of suburban candidates with private practice access.
+Chingford (London) draws a higher share of inner-London learners taking professional instruction on dense urban routes.
+The 22.5 percentage point within-London spread is part centre, part cohort.

 The honest comparison sets cohort and preparation as constants and varies one factor at a time.
-The four main factors that drive pass rate variation, in order of magnitude: centre choice (up to 22.5 percentage points), age cohort (up to 15.63), preparation hours (up to 15 to 20 with a full DVSA framework), region (up to 14.4).
+The four main factors that drive pass rate variation, in order of magnitude: centre choice (up to 33.3 percentage points UK-wide, 22.5 within London), age cohort (up to 24.9 across the published age series), preparation hours (typically 15 to 20 with a full DVSA framework), region (under 1pp between London and the rest of the UK, though wider for Wales).
 This guide compares each factor against the others.

 Comparison 1: pass rate by city

-UK driving test pass rate by major city 2024-25
+UK driving test pass rate by major city (2024-25, volume-weighted across centres in each city)

 Comparison 2: pass rate by region